What is IAATO?

 Going to Antarctica is a huge privilege.
 This continent faces unprecedented challenges and deserves to be approached conscientiously and respectfully, in full knowledge of the responsibility that rests on every traveller's shoulders.

 You can help be a part of IAATO's vision for Antarctica by taking note of the guidelines on conduct while you're there.
 If you're travelling with us, you can find the guidelines in your confirmation and final documents.
 On your return, you can continue the important work by being an ambassador for IAATO, bringing to light the importance of conservation and research work in Antarctica.
-Your support will be increasingly important as we creep closer to the Antarctic Treaty's expiry date in 2048.
+Your support will be increasingly important as we creep closer to the Antarctic Treaty's expiry date of 2048.

 Swoop Says background image